MicrosoftDocs/azure-devops-docs/docs/load-test/reference-qa.md

 **A**: Yes, you can include unit tests and coded web tests, but not coded UI tests.

-### Q: How long do I have to wait until I can run my load test after creating a Visual Studio Team Services account?
+### Q: How long do I have to wait until I can run my load test after creating a VSTS account?

 **A**:  It can take between 5 seconds to 3 hours until you get permissions to run the load test in the cloud.
-If you previously created your Visual Studio Team Services account, you might be able to run the load test right away.
+If you previously created your VSTS account, you might be able to run the load test right away.

 ### Q: How do I provide different values to the same test?